Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Since our inception in 2006, the Beverage Industry Environmental Roundtable (BIER) has stayed true to this founding concept, with global beverage brands setting competition aside and coming together as an industry to advance environmental sustainability and value.

 Together, we’ve tackled water stewardship by developing a living framework to guide beverage companies’ strategies, benchmarking studies, and toolkits.
-We’ve developed guidance for GHG emissions reporting, mapped the carbon footprints of common beverage types, and achieved major improvements in energy intensity.
+We’ve developed ever-evolving guidance for GHG emissions reporting, mapped the carbon footprints of common beverage types, and achieved major improvements in energy intensity.
 We’ve made a collective commitment to fight climate change and taken action.
+And we’re collaborating with regional, national, and worldwide organizations such as the Kentucky Distillers Association, CDP, CEO Water Mandate, and TCFD (Task Force on Climate-related Financial Disclosures) to empower all companies to make meaningful change for their businesses and the world.

 And we’re just getting started.